MunasheMuk2/StackSmartGuide/README.md

 + ### Logo

-    - Placed at the top of the page is the company logo "StackSmartGuide" on the left
+    - Placed at the top of the page is the company logo "StackSmartGuide" on the left and also in the nav bar bottom left.

     ![Logo](screenshots/logo.jpg)